Former Miami-Dade Police Officer Sentenced To Life In Prison

 Gonzalez had been allowed to keep his job despite multiple allegations that had repeatedly beaten and abused his former lovers, the newspaper reported, citing internal police files.
 Miami-Dade police cleared him of those allegations.

 “He had hurt so many people for such a long time, and he always got away with it,” the mother of the victims told the court.
-“He will never change.”MORE NEWS: Florida Appeals Court Reinstates Gov. Ron DeSantis' Congressional Map
+“He will never change.”MORE NEWS: Fatal Oakland Park Crash Involving 3 Vehicles Under Investigation

 (© Copyright 2022 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)